2025-26 Edition

 Fundamental theory and methods for statistical inference.
 Topics include data reduction (sufficient, ancillary, and complete statistics), estimation (method of moments, maximum likelihood estimators, Bayes estimators), evaluating methods (mean squared error, best unbiased estimators, asymptotic evaluations), hypothesis testing, and confidence intervals.

-Restriction: Graduate students only.
-Master of Data Science Degree students only.
+Restrictions: Master of Data Science only.

 DATA 200P.
 Data Science Career Seminar.
+0 Units.

 Covers one or more emerging topics in data science from industry professionals.
 The course content may vary.

-Grading Option: Satisfactory/unsatisfactory only.
+Grading Option: Satisfactory/Unsatisfactory only

-Restriction: Master of Data Science Degree students only.
+Restrictions: Master of Data Science only.

 DATA 210P.
 Statistical Methods I. 4 Units.